-Additionally, nursing to prevent pregnancy will only be effective for about 6 months.
-Once your baby stops eating as much, and moves on to their first solid food, it’s time to look into another birth control method.
+Additionally, nursing to prevent pregnancy will only be effective for about six months.
+Once your baby starts nursing less frequently and moves on to their first solid food, it’s time to look into another birth control method.

 Can You Get Pregnant While Breastfeeding?

-Absolutely — your fertility can return, even if you breastfeed a lot.
-All it takes is a sudden change in your breastfeeding routine to kickstart the baby-making hormones.
+You can absolutely get pregnant while you’re still breastfeeding because your fertility can return, even if you breastfeed a lot.
+All it takes is a sudden change in your breastfeeding routine to kick-start the baby-making hormones.

 As soon as your periods have returned to their usual routine, it’s safe to assume you are fertile and can conceive.

-Another concern that breastfeeding moms often have is whether or not breastfeeding will affect their pregnancy tests.
+Another concern breastfeeding moms often have is whether breastfeeding will affect their pregnancy tests.
 Once again, you don’t have to worry.
 A pregnancy test will only pick up the hormones released in the event of a pregnancy.
+Breastfeeding won’t interfere with these hormones or alter the results of a pregnancy i

-They can detect the difference between old hormones from your last pregnancy and those that are released when a new life begins.
+They can detect the difference between old hormones from your last pregnancy and those released when a new life begins.

-If you’re trying to get pregnant while breastfeeding a toddler and still struggling, it may be time to start introducing more solid foods, and having your baby spend less time at the breast.
-This will help your body return to normal, making it easier to host an egg and allow for fertilization.
+If you’re trying to get pregnant while breastfeeding a toddler and still struggling, it may be time to introduce more solid foods and have your baby spend less time at the breast.
+This will help your hormones return to normal, making it easier to host an egg and allow for fertilization.